Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Abstract

 \section{Abstract}

 \ifCLASSOPTIONonecolumn \else\boldmath\fi The nonlinear Fourier transform (NFT), a powerful tool in soliton theory and exactly solvable models, is a method for solving integrable partial differential equations governing wave propagation in certain nonlinear media.
 The NFT decorrelates signal degrees-of-freedom in such models, in much the same way that the Fourier transform does for linear systems.
-In this paper, this observation is exploited for data transmission over integrable channels such as optical fibers, where pulse propagation is governed by the nonlinear Schr\"odinger equation.
-In this transmission scheme, which can be viewed as a nonlinear analogue of orthogonal frequency division multiplexing commonly used in linear channels, information is encoded in the spectral amplitudes associated with nonlinear frequencies.
+In this three-part series of papers, this observation is exploited for data transmission over integrable channels such as optical fibers, where pulse propagation is governed by the nonlinear Schr\"odinger equation.
+In this transmission scheme, which can be viewed as a nonlinear analogue of orthogonal frequency-division multiplexing commonly used in linear channels, information is encoded in the nonlinear frequencies and their spectral amplitudes.
 Unlike most other fiber-optic transmission schemes, this technique deals with both dispersion and nonlinearity directly and unconditionally without the need for dispersion or nonlinearity compensation methods.
-This paper explains the mathematical tools that underlie the method.
+This first paper explains the mathematical tools that underlie the method.